Keke921/GNM-PT/README.md

-# RSAM
+# RSAM-PT
-temporary demo for RSAM-PT.
+Temporary demo for RSAM-PT.